rml-lee/MYSQL-Tableau-Customer-Flights-Project/Findings-Analysis.md

 - Prior to 2015, the number of male and female enrollments was roughly equal, but over time, more females have tended to enroll compared to males.

-- Recommendation: Reassess the dynamics of the current marketing and advertising campaign to help tailor future promotions and strategies for attracting a more balanced enrollment base.
+- **Recommendations**: Reassess the dynamics of the current marketing and advertising campaign to help tailor future promotions and strategies for attracting a more balanced enrollment base.

 ## 4. What effect did the 2018 promotion have on the amount of enrollment compared to previous years?